IslamKhSh/Xdimen/README.md

 </details>

 ### Configure Xdimen
-All properties are optionals, only `designWidth` is required.
-Properties discussed in more details in below section.
+All properties are optional, only `designWidth` is required.
+Properties are discussed in more detail in below section.

 <details>
 <summary>Groovy</summary>